Ordineo/front-end/README.md

 npm run watch:test
 ```

-- Filenames are required to end with .spec.ts
+- Test filenames are required to end with .spec.ts
-- Tests should be located inside of ordineo/src or subfolders
+- tests should be located inside src/ or subfolders

 #### Code coverage